Skip navigation

 • Native Hawaiian/Pacific Islander (NH/PI) Youth Vaping Rate - 10th grade: 15% compared to 8% overall WA 10th grade vaping rate (2021 WA Healthy Youth Survey)

-Larger sample sizes or different study design can be needed to understand smoking prevalence rates among subgroups of these Asian-American populations.
+Larger sample sizes or different study designs are needed to better understand smoking prevalence rates among subgroups of these Asian-American populations.
+Learn more in this review by the Truth Initiative To fully understand tobacco use among AANHPI, representation in research matters (May 2024).

 National Data